Learning Prepositions: AT, ON, and IN | English Version

 If you like, you can mix the two:

-At noon on Christmas Eve, my family and I took a walk.
+At noon on Christmas Eve, my family and I had lunch together.

 I like to go to the beach in the summer.